 What should I watch for while using this medication?

-Tell your doctor or health care professional if your ear infection does not get better in a few days.
-If rash or allergic reaction occurs, stop using immediately and contact your doctor or health care professional.
+If rash or allergic reaction occurs, stop using immediately and contact your care team.

 It is important that you keep the infected ear(s) clean and dry.
 When bathing, try not to get the infected ear(s) wet.
-Do not go swimming unless your doctor or health care professional has told you otherwise.
+Do not go swimming unless your care team has told you otherwise.

-To prevent the spread of infection, do not share ear products or share towels and washcloths with anyone else.
+To prevent the spread of infection, do not share ear products, towels, and washcloths with other people.

 Where should I keep my medication?

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Do not freeze.
 Protect from light.
-Throw away any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.